U.S. Fed says will not hold market operations on April 3

-NEW YORK (Reuters) - The U.S. Federal Reserve will not conduct open market operations on the Good Friday holiday which falls on April 3 this year, the New York Federal Reserve said on its website on Thursday.
+NEW YORK, March 5 (Reuters) - The U.S. Federal Reserve will not conduct open market operations on the Good Friday holiday which falls on April 3 this year, the New York Federal Reserve said on its website on Thursday.

 The U.S. central bank said in a statement all reverse repurchase agreement and securities lending trades on Thursday April 2 will mature on Monday April 6.